tbudanko/paraInduced/README.md

 The theoretical basis for the procedure is *Munk's stagger theorem*, according to which any lift producing object will have the same induced drag as a lifting line with the same spanwise distribution of circulation.

 This script was written for use in a research work.
-Before use, it needs to be readjusted to the studied case, but it is not long or complex
+Before use, it needs to be readjusted to the studied case, but it is not long or complex.
+It is currently only valid for wings without dihedral or winglets.

 ### How to use